 Your employer cannot terminate or demote you for discussing working conditions with your co-workers.
 It also cannot take the same retaliatory approach if you file a complaint with human resources or a state agency.

 This mistake arises from a desire for relief from a “troublesome” employee, but it is often considered retaliation.
 Even if the adverse effect seems minor, like being moved to another less convenient location, you still have a possible claim for retaliation.

 Slurs against sexual orientation, race, gender or religion may have once been considered part of a company’s culture but are now actionable.
 Companies that fail to investigate matters like sexual harassment or worse, punish the complainant for speaking up, may be held liable.

 The differences between independent contractors and employees is subtle but significant.
 Employers may classify workers as independent contractors so they do not have to pay benefits while still dictating duties, work hours, and use of technology.

 Another misclassification is salaried vs hourly wages.
 Maintaining salaried employees prevents the need to pay overtime or calculate hours.
 While that is appropriate with higher-paid professionals who work varied hours based on project demand, it is not necessarily the best course of action for skilled laborers.
 These workers normally work a set eight-hour day with extended hours when there is the demand.
 If an employee shows that they were salaried merely to avoid overtime, that can become a successful misclassification and wage theft claim.

 Contact Our Office Today

 Illegal employment practices affect your income and job security.
 If you detect one in your workplace, it should be addressed immediately.
-To get started, contact the Law Office of Christopher Q. Davis to schedule a free case evaluation.
+To get started, contact the Working Solutions Law Firm to schedule a free case evaluation.